Who Is Jim Parsons?

 In September 2007, Parsons made his first appearance as theoretical physicist Sheldon Cooper on The Big Bang Theory.
 He and co-star Johnny Galecki, Sheldon's roommate Leonard, had great comic chemistry from the start, playing friends and sometimes clashing scientists.
-The sitcom's ensemble cast also includes Simon Helberg, who plays engineer Howard Wolowitz and Kunal Nayyar who plays astrophysicist Raj Koothrapalli.
-Kaley Cuoco rounds out the cast as their common sense neighbor and Leonard's love interest, Penny.
-Mayim Bialik joined the show later on, playing Sheldon's quasi-paramour, as did Melissa Rauch, as Bernadette.
-Real-life scientists Bill Nye, Stephen Hawking, and Neil deGrasse Tyson, among other guest stars, have also made appearances on the series.
+The sitcom's ensemble cast also included Simon Helberg, who played engineer Howard Wolowitz, and Kunal Nayyar, who played astrophysicist Raj Koothrapalli.
+Kaley Cuoco rounded out the cast as their common sense neighbor and Leonard's love interest, Penny.
+Mayim Bialik joined the show later on, playing Sheldon's affection-starved significant other, as did Melissa Rauch, as Bernadette.
+Real-life scientists Bill Nye, Stephen Hawking and Neil deGrasse Tyson, among other guest stars, also made appearances on the series.

-Since its premiere, The Big Bang Theory has grown to become TV's top-rated sitcom.
-Parsons has done a brilliant job of handling the difficult scientific and technical jargon used on the show.
-His compelling and convincing portrayal of a quirky boy genius has some fans wondering if Parsons shares a similar IQ as his character.
+The Big Bang Theory grew to become TV's top-rated sitcom, thanks in part to Parsons' brilliant job of handling the difficult scientific and technical jargon used on the show.
+His compelling and convincing portrayal of a quirky boy genius had some fans wondering if Parsons boasted a similar IQ to his character's.
 "People always want to know if I'm as smart as Sheldon," Parsons explained to the Toronto Star.
 "It's sweet that they feel compelled to ask.
 But sadly, no."

 The popularity of his quirky character led to the creation of the spinoff Young Sheldon in 2016, with Iain Armitage starring as the nine-year-old version of Sheldon in high school, and Parsons involved as the show's narrator.

-In August 2018, it was announced that The Big Bang Theory would sign off in May 2019, with the conclusion of its 12th season.
-Entertainment Weekly reported that the show's end was largely due to the wishes of Parsons, who was looking to move on from playing Sheldon Cooper.
+In August 2018 it was announced that The Big Bang Theory would sign off the following May, after airing its 12th season finale.
+Entertainment Weekly reported that the show was ending largely due to the wishes of Parsons, who was looking to move on from playing Sheldon Cooper.
 The Big Bang Theory wrapped its long run with episode No. 279 on May 16, 2019.